dpkshetty/SalesEnablement-L3-test-repo2/docs/index.md

         COE specifies "No inline icons are used in the text because they do not show th context and location."

         I believe that is only one use case where in-line icons can be used.
 I believe they can be quite effective as shown in the paragraph for copy keyboard shortcut.
 It is also useful to identify elements of a UI elements that are small.
 When doing so, they should also be highlighted in the image as well.
+The <a href="https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style?topic=elements-ui" target="_blank">IBM Style guide</a> supports this as well.

 Several "click through" demonstrations are included.
 Links to click through demonstrations open in a new browser window or tab.